airKlizz/MsMarco/README.md

+**To do:**
+- [ ] create a section with the code to reproduce the MRR scores
+- [ ] train with other Hugging Face model like Electra
+- [ ] continue the training with more training pairs

 # Re-ranking task using MS MARCO dataset

 Code for train a re-ranking model on MS MARCO dataset using [Hugging Face](https://huggingface.co/transformers/) library.